Patricus/Hangman/README.md

 ### Game

-Create game page `pages/word/[word].js`.
+Create game page `pages/game.js`.
 This page will have the following:

-> - An input field to enter a word
+> - An input field to enter a letter
-> - A button to submit the word
+> - A button to submit the letter
-> - A list of words that have been submitted
+> - A list of letters that have been submitted
 > - A gallows image that will change based on the number of incorrect guesses
 >   - If max number of incorrect guesses is reached, the game is over

 The word will be taken from an api call to `https://wordsapiv1.p.mashape.com/words/example`.
-Where `example` is the word that was entered and encrypted on the setup page, but lightly encrypted using the `cryptr` package.
+Where `example` is the word that was entered on the setup page.
+The URL will have a query `?word=` lightly encrypted using the `cryptr` package.
 Encryption is done to prevent cheating by looking at the page source.

 > [Cryptr](https://www.npmjs.com/package/cryptr)
 >